waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   MOON STONE x1 - Potential use on LUNA (Clefairy) or NINA (Nidoran♀) after evolution to Nidorina for Nidoqueen.
 *   TOWN MAP x1

+# Current Location
+* Route 4 (Before Mt.
+Moon) (ID: 15) at (8,18)

 # Current Goals
 *   **Primary Goal:** Reach Cerulean City and prepare to challenge Gym Leader Misty.
-*   **Secondary Goal:** Explore Route 4 for items and trainers while heading to Cerulean City.
+*   **Secondary Goal:** Navigate Mt.
+Moon to find the eastern exit to Route 4.
-*   **Tertiary Goal:** Return to Mt.
-Moon to find a Fossil (deferred).
+*   **Tertiary Goal:** Find a Fossil in Mt.
+Moon (deferred).

 # Gameplay Notes & Strategy
 ## Navigation & Exploration
-*   Mt.
-Moon is complex.
-Systematic exploration of floors and isolated sections is key.
 *   **CRITICAL:** Trust the **annotated screen** for immediate obstacles over map memory if there's a conflict.
 Repeatedly trying to move through impassable tiles shown on screen is inefficient.
 *   Cave exits, like the one from Mt.
 Moon 1F to Route 4, are typically ladders or specific warp tiles, not direct map edge transitions.
-(Confirmed, used exit at (16,36) on Mt.
-Moon 1F).
-*   Western entrance/exit of Mt.
-Moon 1F leads to Route 3.
 *   When pathing is blocked, proactively use warp data from `Map Events` to transition between floors or access isolated sections.
 Consult map memory for alternative routes.
 *   The Super Nerd at Mt.
 Moon B2F (30,12) requests a fossil; he does not provide one.
 The fossils are likely guarded by another Rocket or found elsewhere in Mt.
 Moon.
 *   Prioritize reaching the next city over minor exploration within complex dungeons when primary goal is city progression.
-(Followed this by exiting Mt.
-Moon for Route 4).
+*   **Map Connection Anomaly:** The North connection from Route 3 (e.g., (58,1)) appears to lead to Route 4 (Before Mt.
+Moon) at (8,18) on its lowest tier, not directly into Mt.
+Moon 1F (Western side) as initially assumed.
+This creates a loop if trying to access upper Route 4 tiers or the western Mt.
+Moon entrance this way.
+This needs re-testing.

 ## Battle Strategy
 *   Improve precision in battle menu navigation.
 *   Be mindful of type matchups and PP conservation.
 *   **Risk Assessment:** Avoid switching in Pokémon with critically low HP against opponents that can KO them.
-Luna fainting was a result of poor risk assessment.
 *   Stun Spore (Normal-type status move) failed vs Zubat (Poison/Flying).
 Failure likely due to accuracy (75%) or a specific immunity Zubat might have, not Grass vs. Poison type interaction for the move itself.
 *   Acid (Poison) vs Zubat (Poison/Flying) is NVE (0.5x).
 *   **Self-Challenge:** Attempt more battles without consulting `next_battle_action_advisor_agent` to improve independent tactical decision-making.